bucs110a0fall21/final-project-puzzlers/README.md

 ### Back End Specialist - Young Seo Hur

 The back end specialist wrote much of the data classes representing state, location, and behaviour.
-I drew the sketch of the classes and their purpose as well as the GUI design plan illustration.
-Lastly, I was the main debugger as well as functionality improver as I added or improved code to run smoother and accurately.
+I drew the sketch of the classes and their purposes and relationships as well as the GUI design plan illustration.
+Lastly, I was the main debugger as well as functionality improver as I added and improved code to run the characters' movements, start menu, gameover screen, and buttons more smoother and accurately.

 ## Testing *(Software Lead)*
 * << Describe your testing strategy for your project. >>